jacohend/autonode/README.md

 # Autonode

 Peer-to-peer event bus and queue in golang, for creating horizontally-scalable services.
+Easily make horizontally-scalable backend applications.

 ## Installation

-See the example for an autonode implementation.
+See the [go app skeleton example](example/node.go) for an autonode implementation.

 To test the example, run